pedroramaciotti/HINPy/README.md

-# hin-diversity
+# HINPy (Heterogeneous Information Networks for Python)

-A framework for the analysis of recommender systems and the diversity of recommendations in Heterogeneous Information Networks
+A framework for the analysis of diversity of recommendations in Heterogeneous Information Networks for Python.